MedMaxLab/selfEEG/docs/index.rst

 About Self-Supervised Learning
 ------------------------------
-If you are new to the concept of self-supervised learning, we suggest taking a look at the following content, which provided a brief introduction to the **self-supervised learning** paradigm and the family of **contrastive learning** pretext task.
+If you are new to the concept of self-supervised learning, we suggest taking a look at the following content, which provides a brief introduction to the **self-supervised learning** paradigm and the family of **contrastive learning** pretext tasks.

 :doc:`SelfSupervisedLearning`